-It is almost Valentine’s Day and even though I am not celebrating it, and actually never did, I think it is a great excuse to make some chocolate!
+It is almost Valentine’s Day and even though I am not celebrating it, and actually never did, I think it is a great excuse to make some homemade chocolate!

 As most of you know, I do not really eat any processed foods and hence, not really any storebought chocolate.
 There are few exceptions which are really high quality and awesomly good but I hardly ever spend money on those – because I can get even better chocolate for a lower price and with even better ingredients when I make my own one.